The Language of Dog Training: Behavior Theory and the Four Quadrants of Reinforcement and Punishment

 - S: (n) correction (treatment of a specific defect) “the correction of his vision with eye glasses”

 In the current vernacular, it is always assumed that the use of correction is a use of force.
 Therefore, the definition of correction has become automatically to rebuke or discipline.
+To punish.

-When teaching a dog to sit on cue, emphasis must be placed on what the dog views as meaningful.
-If a pat on the head serves as a meaningful reward than it stands to reason that the retraction of that form of reward can serve as a correction, or in the eyes of many; a rebuke or discipline.
+When teaching a dog to sit on cue, emphasis must be placed on what the dog views as meaningful.If a pat on the head serves as a tangible reward than it stands to reason that the retraction of that form of reward can serve as a correction, or in the eyes of many; a rebuke or discipline.
 If a dog can be encouraged to perform a behavior for a treat, a toy or a game, the removal of that reward serves as a correction.
-This is what is termed as NEGATIVE PUNISHMENT, or the removal of something desirable contingent on an organism’s behavior.
+This is what is termed as negative punishment, or the removal of something desirable to decrease an undesirable behavior.

 It gets worse:

-In the Skinnerian vernacular, the addition of something to affect an organism’s behavior is called ‘Positive’.
-The subtraction of something that affects an organism’s behavior is called ‘Negative’.
+In the Skinnerian vernacular, the addition of something to affect an organism’s behavior is called positive.
+The subtraction of something that affects an organism’s behavior is called negative.

 Appetitive: something the organism finds meaningful and desirable.
 A strong wish, or urge.